Seun-olu/Smart-desk-backend/README.md

 ## Notes
 - The suggestion logic considers user booking history, cancellation frequency, and office availability.
-- All code is modular and commented for clarity.
+- All code is modular and commented for clarity. # Smart-desk-backend